 How to make it:

-Now for the second scrub take half cup of rice and grind it.
+For the second scrub take half a cup of rice and grind it.

 Add 2 tablespoons of honey and 1 teaspoon of vitamin E.

-Now incorporate 2 tablespoons of glycerin and rosewater.
+Now incorporate 1 tablespoon of glycerin and one tablespoon of rosewater.